openwallet-foundation/credo-ts-ext/packages/transport-ble/README.md

   <br />
 </p>

-The Credo (AFJ) BLE Transport package provides a simple way to add Bluetooth Low Energy (BLE) data transport into AFJ React Native mobile agents.
+The Credo  BLE Transport package provides a simple way to add Bluetooth Low Energy (BLE) data transport into Credo React Native mobile agents.

 It implements the same transport interface as the outbound transports in [@aries-framework/core](https://www.npmjs.com/package/@aries-framework/core), and the inbound transports in [@aries-framework/node](https://www.npmjs.com/package/@aries-framework/node).

-With this transport enabled, AFJ React Native mobile agents gain the ability to do offline DIDComm exchanges using Bluetooth Low Energy (BLE).
+With this transport enabled, Credo React Native mobile agents gain the ability to do offline DIDComm exchanges using Bluetooth Low Energy (BLE).

-To keep this transport implementation focused on the 'DIDComm' wrapper needed to make it useful to AFJ agents, this transport package is built on this [BLE DIDComm SDK](https://www.npmjs.com/package/@animo-id/react-native-ble-didcomm).
+To keep this transport implementation focused on the 'DIDComm' wrapper needed to make it useful to Credo agents, this transport package is built on this [BLE DIDComm SDK](https://www.npmjs.com/package/@animo-id/react-native-ble-didcomm).

 The **BLE DIDComm SDK** implements the core Bluetooth hardware interface for Android (in Kotlin) and iOS (Swift), and exposes the simple APIs that this BLE transport implementation uses.